jronallo/iiif-workshop/workshop/image/comparison.md

 You can try this in the Compariscope: https://vanda.github.io/iiif-features/compariscope.html

-Here's a video of what this kind of comparison looks like:
+Here's a video of creating this kind of comparison:

-<video src="../assets/video/compariscope.mp4" preload="auto" controls></video>
+<video src="../assets/video/compariscope-beginning.mp4" preload="auto" controls></video>

+And here's what the result for the user looks like:

+<video src="../assets/video/compariscope-result.mp4" preload="auto" controls loop></video>

 ## Idea: Painting and Place